Xilinx/VMC_Help/HDL/cic_compiler_v4_0/README.md

 # CIC Compiler 4.0

-The Xilinx CIC Compiler provides the ability to design and implement AXI4-Stream-compliant Cascaded Integrator-Comb (CIC) filters for a variety of Xilinx FPGA devices.
+The CIC Compiler provides the ability to design and implement AXI4-Stream-compliant Cascaded Integrator-Comb (CIC) filters for a variety of FPGA devices.

 ![](./Images/block.png)

+## Description

 CIC filters, also known as Hogenauer filters, are multi-rate filters often used for implementing large sample rate changes in digital